samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Rare*

 This rope is 30 feet long.
 While holding one end of the rope, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to command the other end to dart forward and entangle one creature you can see within 20 feet of yourself.
 The target must succeed on a DC 15 Dexterity saving throw or have the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition.
-You can release the target by letting go of your end of the rope (causing the rope to coil up in the target’s space) or by using a Bonus Action to repeat the command (causing the rope to coil up in your hand).
+You can release the target by letting go of your end of the rope (causing the rope to coil up in the target's space) or by using a Bonus Action to repeat the command (causing the rope to coil up in your hand).

 A target Restrained by the rope can take an action to make its choice of a DC 15 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) or Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 On a successful check, the target is no longer Restrained by the rope.
-If you’re still holding onto the rope when a target escapes from it, you can take a Reaction to command the rope to coil up in your hand; otherwise, the rope coils up in the target’s space.
+If you're still holding onto the rope when a target escapes from it, you can take a Reaction to command the rope to coil up in your hand; otherwise, the rope coils up in the target's space.

 The rope has AC 20, HP 20, and Immunity to Poison and Psychic damage.
 It regains 1 Hit Point every 5 minutes as long as it has at least 1 Hit Point.
 If the rope drops to 0 Hit Points, it is destroyed.